St. Bernard Temperament: A benign giant dog for the whole family

 When is a St. Bernard full grown?

-St. Bernards mature slower than other dogs, but they do grow quicker than other puppies.
+St. Bernards mature slower than other dogs but grow quicker than other puppies.
 In the first 6 months, the changes will be very visible, and you might be wondering when your puppy will stop growing!
 They’re typically considered mature at around 2-3 years old.
 They can even continue growing until that age, although this is usually just them “filling up”.
 Although giant breeds grow faster, they reach their full size slower.
 This is probably to protect tendons and bones from too much weight too fast.